owlike/genson/README.md

 Why create another Json databinding library for Java?
 Many libraries lack either important features or the flexibility to add new ones.
-To solve such problems, Genson already contains many useful features and is being developed with future expansions in mind.
+As Genson is being developed with such issues in mind, it is easily customizable with support for user extentions, and it includes many useful features out-of-the-box.

 ## Features you will like